yogi0001122/githubactions/README.md

-# Repositery for GitHub Actions and Build docker image of Python API and Push to Docker HUB.
+# GitHUB Actions DEMO: Building docker image of Python API and Push to Docker HUB using GitHub Actions.